 George Mowatt, a management consultant-turned entrepreneur, is one of the wealthiest people in Britain.
 Karen Barnes, a single mum living in a terraced house in south Leeds, is not.
 When George decides that his third home should be close to the stadium of his beloved sports team, they become neighbours.
 Both George and Karen have been unlucky in love and the chemistry between them is instant.
 Yet their lives are a world apart, and their hearts keep missing each other’s beat.
 The gulf in their experiences presents a culture clash, while the difference in income raises questions over whether George’s appeal lies in his character or his solvency.
 Karen’s feelings are genuine, and George is fascinated by how a smart, attractive Mum with a talented teenage daughter could be single and clearly struggling.
 Just as they begin to chart a route to happiness, someone from Karen’s past reappears, and she is forced to reveal a secret she has kept from them both.

-The Rooms We Never Enter is a funny, heartfelt tale of missed opportunities, unlikely romance and a love that seems to be forever out of reach.
+A Love of Two Halves, published in October 2019, is a funny, heartfelt tale of missed opportunities, unlikely romance and a love that seems to be forever out of reach.
 It also raises sharp questions over the extent to which traditional gender roles have really changed in modern Britain.

 I think the reasons some folk are poor and some are rich are not well captured by any economic theory, and I throw in some observations of my own.
 But it’s not an issues-led book; I’ve been told it’s funny, sweet and romantic.
 George and Karen have both been unlucky in love in the past and I think the reader will be rooting for them.
 I’m in a unique position to bring their two worlds to life, as my journalistic career has involved much reporting on poverty and social issues, but I’ve also covered international business and interviewed executives and entrepreneurs.